vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-to-0701.md

 There is no change required in the `tendermint` config.
 If you have to prepare the `tendermint` config from scratch, use the instruction for (v0.68.2)[(./upgrade-to-0682.md#8-update-tendermint-config)]

-### 9. Update data-node config
+### 9. Update data node config

-If you were running node in version `v0.68.0+`, the only think you have to update is the `chain_id` in the `data-node` config.
-If you need to setup data node from scratch, please follow documentation for [v0.68.0](./upgrade-to-0682.md#9-update-data-node-config)
+If you were running a data node in version `v0.68.0+`, the only thing you have to update is the `chain_id` in the `data-node` config.
+If you need to set up data node from scratch, please follow documentation for [v0.68.0](./upgrade-to-0682.md#9-update-data-node-config)

-:::warning Update `chain_id`
+:::caution Update `chain_id`
-It is important to update the chain_id for your data node config, otherwise your data node will fail.
+It is important to update the chain ID for your data node config, otherwise your data node will fail.
 :::

 ### 10. Start the upgraded network